python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/040_gqrx_FM_Receive.md

 ⚠️ **Remember to respect your fellow classmates (audio level) they may be trying to work as well.**
 ## Initial setup ##
-- Open a terminal (CLI) window on you computer.
+- Open a terminal (CLI) window on your 🖥️ computer.
 - The first time you launch gqrx you may want to reset to its default settings using the terminal command below.

       $ gqrx -r